Minneapolis Adopt-A-Drain Program

 Visit the website to create a user profile and password:

-Start by clicking on Dashboard, then Edit Profile, and fill out your contact information.
-Your Public Name is what other adopters will see.
+Start by clicking on either the big orange "Adopt a Drain" button, or the "Sign up" button at the upper right, or you can scroll down to the map farther down the page and pick a storm drain that way.
+After you select a drain, you will be prompted to give the drain a name and then fill out your contact information.
+Your public name is what other adopters will see.
 You can add a profile picture and choose whether you want to be contacted by the City of Minneapolis, as well as your local watershed organization.

 You can also report how much material you collected and find tips on keeping your storm drains clean while staying safe at the same time.
 Once set up, take a moment to check out everything that the site has to offer.

 What should I do with the material I collect?

 - Recycle anything possible (plastic, aluminum, glass or steel cans).